telefonicaid/fiware-cygnus/doc/installation/src_install.md

 The creation of the `plugins.d` directory is related to the installation of third-party software, like Cygnus.

+Before continuing with the installation of Cygnus, some tuning must be done on Flume:

+* Please observe the version of `httpcomponents-core` and `httpcomponents-client` in the `pom.xml` (`httpclient-4.3.1.jar and httpcore-4.3.1.jar`) don't match match the version of such packages within the Flume bundle (`httpclient-4.2.1.jar and httpcore-4.2.1.jar`).
+In order the most recent version of the libraries, the ones within the Flume bundle must be removed (or renamed).
+* libthrift-0.9.1.jar must overwrite `APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar` (it can be got from the [this](http://repo1.maven.org/maven2/org/apache/thrift/libthrift/0.9.1/libthrift-0.9.1.jar) URL).

 [Top](#top)

 ##<a name="installcygnus"></a>Installing Cygnus